clojuredocs/guides/articles/language/macros.md

 ;= (if true :truth :false)
 ```

+The Reader produces data structures (in part that's why "code is data" in homoiconic
+languages) that are then evaluated:

+ * Literals (e.g., strings, integers, vectors) evaluate to themselves
+ * Lists evaluate to invocations (calls) of functions and so on
+ * Symbols are resolved to a var value

-Expressions that can be evaluated are known as *forms*.
+Expressions that can be evaluated (invoked) are known as *forms*.
+Forms are:

+ * Functions
+ * Macros
+ * Special forms

 ### Special Forms